WVF-1/Summer-Research-Project/README.md

 # Methods Used
 During this analysis, three major methods were used.
 Linear Regression, Time Series Analysis utilizing an Autoregressive model with lag 16, and a Decision Tree.
 Of these, the Time Series model proved to be the most effective at forecasting both growth and rain fall.

+**Linear Regression**
+This is a method of predicting a target variable, with one of more predictor variables.